 To receive the benefit of the homestead exemption, the taxpayer must have occupied the property as of January 1st and file an initial application.
 In Coweta County,the Tax Commissioner has transferred the responsibility for accepting homestead applications to the Tax Assessors office.
 The responsibility to approve or deny the exemptions has always been that of the Board of Assessors.
-Between January 1, 2018 and April 1, 2018 ONLY, applications may be filed with either the Tax Commissioner's office or the Tax Assessors office.
-After April 1, 2018, applications must be filed with the Tax Assessors office.
+Effective April 1, 2018, applications must be filed with the Tax Assessors office.

 Applications may be filed year round, however exemptions must be filed for by April 1 to apply to the current tax year and you must still own and occupy the property as of January 1.
 The homestead application is normally filed at the same time the initial tax return for the homestead property is filed.
 Identification verifying Georgia as your state of legal residence is required (typically, your Georgia drivers license that shows the same address as where homestead is claimed) and the application must be signed by the party claiming the exemption or their legally authorized agent.
 An individual or married couple may only claim one homestead exemption, even if they own multiple properties.
 Homestead exemption may only be claimed in your state of legal residence (where you vote, pay income tax, etc.).

 WE DO NOT OFFER AN ON-LINE APPLICATION PROCESS AT THIS TIME